Managing clusters

 Viewing the status of a member cluster

-# Replace the value of MEMBER-CLUSTER with the name of the member cluster of which you would like
+# Replace YOUR-MEMBER-CLUSTER with the name of the member

-# to view the status.
+# cluster of which you would like to view the status.

-export MEMBER_CLUSTER=YOUR-MEMBER-CLUSTER
+export MEMBER_CLUSTER_NAME=YOUR-MEMBER-CLUSTER

-kubectl get membercluster $MEMBER_CLUSTER -o jsonpath="{.status}"
+kubectl get membercluster $MEMBER_CLUSTER_NAME -o jsonpath="{.status}"

 The status consists of: